Ares-Developers/Ares-docs/new/warheads/cellspread.rst

   The number of times an object can be affected at most when hit by a warhead using :tag:`CellSpread`.
 Set this to :value:`1` to make the same object not be hit not more than once.
 Defaults to :value:`-1` (infinite).

-.. index:: Warheads; Limit how often CellSpread hits the same object.

 .. versionadded:: 0.6